Steel guitar: History

 In 1915, a world's fair called the Panama–Pacific International Exposition was held in San Francisco to celebrate the opening of the Panama Canal and over a nine-month period introduced the Hawaiian style of guitar playing to millions of visitors.
 In 1916, recordings of indigenous Hawaiian instruments outsold every other genre of music in the U.S.

 Radio broadcasts played a role in fueling the popularity of Hawaiian music.
 Hawaii Calls was a program originating in Hawaii and broadcast to the U.S. mainland west coast.
 It featured the steel guitar, ukulele, and Hawaiian songs sung in English.
 Subsequently, the program was heard worldwide on over 750 stations.
-Sol Hoopii began broadcasting live from KHJ radio in Los Angeles in 1923.
-By the 1920s, Hawaiian music instruction for children was becoming common in the U.S. One of the steel guitar's foremost virtuosos, Buddy Emmons, studied at the Hawaiian Conservatory of Music in South Bend, Indiana, at age 11.
+Sol Hoʻopiʻi began broadcasting live from KHJ radio in Los Angeles in 1923.
+By the 1920s, Hawaiian music instruction for children was becoming common in the U.S. One of the steel guitar's foremost virtuosos, Buddy Emmons, studied at the Hawaiian Conservatory of Music in South Bend, Indiana, at age 11 in 1948.

 The acceptance of the sound of the steel guitar, then referred to as "Hawaiian guitars" or "lap steels", spurred instrument makers to produce them in quantity and create innovations in the design to accommodate this style of playing.

 In the early twentieth century, steel guitar playing branched off into two streams: lap-style, performed on an instrument specifically designed or modified to be played on the performer's lap; and bottleneck-style, performed on a traditional Spanish guitar held flat against the body.
 The bottleneck-style became associated with blues and rock music, and the horizontal style became associated with several musical genres, including Hawaiian music, country music, Western swing, honky-tonk, bluegrass and gospel.